eliudnjoroo/random-fun-project-/README.md

-a program written just for fun.. still in progress. open to any pull request
+a desktop program written just for fun.. still in progress. open to any pull request